csswizardry/inuit.css/_posts/2012-12-09-getting-started-with-inuit-css.md

 ---
 layout: post
-title: Getting started with inuit.css
+title: Getting started with inuitcss
-meta: A quick introduction to getting the inuit.css framework up and running in your project.
+meta: A quick introduction to getting the inuitcss framework up and running in your project.
 ---

 # {{ page.title }}

-So, you wanna use inuit.css?
+So, you wanna use inuitcss?
 That’s awesome, thanks!

-Setting inuit.css up is surprisingly simple, but before you can go anywhere, inuit.css assumes/requires a few things:
+Setting inuitcss up is surprisingly simple, but before you can go anywhere, inuitcss assumes/requires a few things:

 <ul class="numbered-list">
     <li>You have Sass set up, either via the command line or a GUI.</li>